Q: Is Moreau Emergency Squad, Inc. a public agency?

 Q: What is involved in being an ambulance volunteer?

-Volunteers typically are on-call one twelve hour shift per month (6AM to 6PM or 6PM to 6AM), an additional four hour shift per month and also attend monthly general membership meetings and periodic training sessions in order to remain current with the trends in emergency medicine.
+Volunteers typically are on-call one twelve-hour shift per month (6AM to 6PM or 6PM to 6AM), an additional four-hour shift per month and also attend monthly general membership meetings and periodic training sessions in order to remain current with the trends in emergency medicine.
 The scheduling of volunteers is completed prior to the placement of paid employees on a given day.

 Training to become a Paramedic involves obtaining a college degree and involves several hours of hands-on training both in-hospital and in the field.
 Training to become an EMT is usually a 14-week class offered two or three nights per week.
 Training to become an Emergency Vehicle Operator (EVO) is on-the-job and the duration of training depends upon call volume and the progress shown by the EVO.
 Most longtime volunteers eventually serve in some office (e.g. Secretary, Treasurer, Board Member), which entails additional responsibilities.
 People who want to support us with their time, but do not want to ride on a crew are also welcome to donate services (e.g. fundraising, Etc.).
 Call our Executive Director Steven Van Guilder at (518) 791-2305 for more details.
 Applications for membership can be found on our website.

-Thank You From Moreau Emergency Squad, Inc.
+Thank You from Moreau Emergency Squad, Inc.

 The Members of the Moreau Emergency Squad, Inc. would like to take this opportunity to thank all of our neighbors and friends who continue to give so generously throughout the year.

-In this fast paced, crazy world we live in, we thought it would be a wonderful gesture to send hand written thank you notes to each and every one of you.
-Intelligence and common sense prevailed and we realized the cost of mailing them could be better spent on maintaining our program with equipment upgrades and educational services.
+In this fast paced, crazy world we live in, we thought it would be a wonderful gesture to send handwritten thank you notes to each and every one of you.
+Intelligence and common sense prevailed, and we realized the cost of mailing them could be better spent on maintaining our program with equipment upgrades and educational services.

 We, as a community, are very fortunate to have the best pre-hospital care available, 24 hours a day/ 7 days a week.
 Moreau Emergency Squad, Inc. strives to deliver the highest standard in pre-hospital care through our dedicated volunteers and employees with the financial assistance of wonderful people like you.